Under a Pindell Charles Administration...

 I plan to develop and implement, along with the experts in this field, and then encourage all children/youth—from birth to age 24—to explore an initiative titled “Passport for Life”, where they are placed on a healthy trajectory, that includes a “checklist” of what they should accomplish by a certain age, e.g., being able to swim by the age of 6; actively participated in at least 1 yearly environmental-related project starting at the age of 8 (3rd grade); having visited a museum by the age of 11; being able to read proficiently prior to entering 3rd grade; having positively reached out to a veteran or veterans’ organization by the age of 11; having volunteered at a senior living facility starting at the age of 18; etc.

-I plan to continue the City’s yeoman efforts in combatting substance use disorders among our residents.
+I plan to continue the City’s yeoman efforts in combating substance use disorders among our residents.
 And when unfortunately, all of these yeoman efforts and programming have been provided, but nevertheless, some of our residents have been “lost along the way”, then I plan to ensure that we increase our City’s yeoman efforts in combatting substance use disorders among our residents so that they too, can pursue healthy living and wellbeing.

 In order to assist in accomplishing these goals (and others), I plan to establish an Annapolis “Kitchen Cabinet”.
 Not necessarily a “formal” City Board or Commission, this entity will be comprised of a variety of Annapolis residents and businesses (approximately 20 at a time), that hail from a plethora of backgrounds, and that will serve on a staggered term/tenure.
 Led by the Mayor’s Senior Advisor (from an advisory and technical standpoint), their purpose will be to provide information and guidance on a variety of issues that assuredly will be ever-evolving, including what we may face from the White House administration.
 (And even some anecdotal information can be gathered from visitors.)
 The “eyes and ears” of those who serve on this “Kitchen Cabinet” will be critical to the success of the Pindell Charles administration.